user1342/Hunch/README.md

 ```

 ## Usage
-There is an example Python script called [Example_Profile_Script.py](https://github.com/user1342/Hunch/blob/master/Example_Profile_Script.py) that contains the necessary code to profile an individual.
-A sample of this is below:
+There is an example Python script called [Example_Profile_Script.py](https://github.com/user1342/Hunch/blob/master/Example_Profile_Script.py) that contains the necessary code to profile all individuals in the [JSON FILES folder](https://github.com/user1342/Hunch/tree/master/Json_Files) as well as launching the display interface on localhost.
+A simplified version of this can be found below:

 ```python